Bigoudène: In popular culture

 In the French-speaking world, since the 1970s, television commercials from Breizh Cola and most importantly the French food industry company "Tipiak" have been portraying elderly women dressed as Bigoudènes while shouting "Tipiak, Pirates!".
 This famous slogan propelled the term "Tipiak" to become synonymous with "hacker" in web communities and now refers to hackers or counterfeiters.

 The sticker made by the textile enterprise À l'Aise Breizh symbolizing a small figure wearing a bigoudène headdress is stuck on more than 1.5 million cars across the world as of July 2011 and has become a popular symbol of recognition for Bretons.

+The bigouden coiffe is part of local identity, almost in tourist brochures.

 Pâtisserie

 The Bigoudène briochée (Brioched Bigoudène) is a pâtisserie popularized during the Tourelle des Perdrix' centenary in Loctudy.
 It is composed of a raised dough wrapped around a cylinder and cooked on a spit and slowly browned.
 It is sold on city markets around the bigoudénnie and most preponderantly in Locronan regularly elected "one of the most beautiful villages in France".
-There are two kinds of those pastry headdresses: a salted one with emmenthal and black olives and the other ones, sweet, covered with sugar or chocolate.
+There are two kinds of those pastry headdresses: a savoury one with emmenthal and black olives and the other ones, sweet, covered with sugar or chocolate.
 The idea was partly inspired by the Eastern countries (Romania, Hungary) where they are very fond of this type of dough put aside to rise for a moment before being put on a grill.